Thomas J. Watson: Personal life

 In the 1940s, Watson was on the national executive board of the Boy Scouts of America and served for a time as an international Scout commissioner.
 E. Urner Goodman recounts that the elderly Watson attended an international Scout commissioners' meeting in Switzerland, where the IBM founder asked not to be put on a pedestal.
 Before the conference was over, Goodman relates, Watson "... sat by that campfire, in Scout uniform, 'chewing the fat' like the rest of the boys".
 He received the Silver Buffalo Award in 1944.
 His son, Thomas Jr., later served as national president of the Boy Scouts from 1964 to 1968.
 He was also inducted into the Steuben County, New York Hall of Fame.
 Throughout his life Watson continued to own and enjoy the family farm on which he was born.
 In 1955 he and his wife gave it, along with one million dollars, to the Methodist Church for use as a retreat and conference center, to be named Watson Homestead in memory of his parents.
 Watson Homestead became independent of the church in 1995, and continues as a conference and retreat center.
 The one-room school that Watson attended as a child is still on the grounds.

 Watson was chairman of the Elmira College centennial committee in 1955 and donated Watson Hall, primarily a music and mathematics academic building.

 Watson was a member of both the American Academy of Arts and Sciences (1960) and the American Philosophical Society (1984).
+For the last 16 years of his life, he was an elder of the Brick Presbyterian Church in New York City.

+The Thomas J. Watson Sr. Center For Information Technology at Brown University is named after him.

 He was posthumously inducted into the Junior Achievement U.S. Business Hall of Fame in 1990.